ibm-cloud-docs/containers/cs_troubleshoot.md

         ```
         {: pre}

-        If you see a deployment like in the above example, then you have CISE installed.

-    *   To check if you have Portieris installed in your cluster, run the following commands:
+    *   Check if you have an existing Portieris deployment in your cluster.
+If no output is returned, you do not have the deployment.
         ```
         kubectl get deployment --all-namespaces -l app=portieries
         ```